rl-institut/open_plan/docs/view_components/energy_system_component.rst

 **Unique id**
-    A positive integer number to identify the component uniquely within the list of energy system components of the :ref:`es_network-label` .. why unique integer, rather than string label?
+    A positive integer number to identify the component uniquely within the list of energy system components of the :ref:`es_network-label`

 **Icon**